wez/govee-lan-hass/README.md

 * Then go to Settings -> Devices &amp; Services and click "Add Integration"
 * Type "Govee LAN Control" and add the integration
 * Enter your HTTP API key where prompted

+## Notes

+* The `govee-led-wez` library doesn't perform immediate *read-after-write* of the device state after controlling a device.
+When using the HTTP API, doing so would double the number of calls made to the web service and increase the chances of hitting a rate limit.
+For the LAN API, while the devices generally respond immediate to a control request, they don't reliably return the updated device state for several seconds.
+As such, this integration assumes that successful control requests result in the state reflecting the request.
+If you are using other software to also control the lights, then you may experience incorrect information being reported in Home Assistant until the devices are polled.
+* LAN devices have their individual state polled once per minute
+* HTTP devices have their individual state polled once every 10 minutes
+* New LAN devices are discovered every 10 seconds
+* New HTTP devices are discovered every 10 minutes
+* You can force re-discovery/updating of HTTP device and their names by reloading the integration

+## Tips on Enabling the LAN API

+The [LAN API](https://app-h5.govee.com/user-manual/wlan-guide) docs have a list of supported models.
+The Govee app sometimes needs coaxing to show the LAN Control option for supported devices.
+Here's what works for me:

+* Open the app and ensure that the device(s) are fully up to date and have WiFi configured
+* Close/kill the Govee app
+* Turn off wifi on your mobile device; this seems to help encourage the app to show the LAN Control option.
+* Open the app and go to the settings for the device
+* The LAN Control option should appear for supported devices
+* Turn it on
+* Once done enabling LAN Control for your Govee devices, re-enable wifi on your mobile device

+## Requirements of the LAN API

+* UDP port 4003 must be available to the integration, as the LAN API protocol doesn't respond to the sender of a request, but only to that fixed port number.
+That means that you cannot run two different implementations of the Govee LAN API from the same IP address (eg: homebridge's govee plugin cannot run on the same IP as this HASS integration).
+If you need to do that for some reason, you will need to configure each of them to run on separate IP addresses.
+* Your network needs to support *multicast UDP* over wifi.
+Your wifi router may require some specific configuration to allow this to work reliably.
+Note that this is NOT the same thing as *multicast DNS*, although there is some relation between them.